ElucidSolutions/fpt/modules/block/Readme.md

   block_templateBlock accepts three arguments:

   * context, a Block Expansion Context
-  * success, a function that accepts a JQuery HTML Element
+  * done, a function that accepts two
-  * and failure, a function that does not accept any arguments.
+    arguments: an Error object and a JQuery
+    HTML Element

   context.element must contain a single text node that represents an HTML document URL.

-  block_templateBlock will load the referenced document, replace context.element with the loaded content, and passes the content to success.
-If an error occurs, it will call failure instead.
+  block_templateBlock will load the referenced document, replace context.element with the loaded content, and passes the content to done.
+If an error occurs, it will pass an error to done instead.
 */
-function block_templateBlock (context, success, failure) {
+function block_templateBlock (context, done) {
-  var templateURL = context.element.text ();
-  replaceWithTemplate (templateURL, context.element, success, failure);
+  replaceWithTemplate (context.element.text (), context.element, done);
 }
 ```